PageotD/runmd/README.md

 # RunMD: A CLI Tool for Executing Code Blocks in Markdown Files

 RunMD is a command-line tool designed to extract and execute code blocks from Markdown files.
-This tool can be particularly useful for managing and running code snippets embedded in documentation.
+It's particularly useful for managing and running code snippets embedded in documentation or notes.

-RunMD is developed in Python and use only modules from the Python's standard library, so there's no dependence on third-party modules.
+> **⚠** RunMD is intended for use with scripting languages only (e.g., Shell, Python, Ruby, JavaScript).
+It does not support compiled languages (e.g., C, C++, Java) as it cannot handle compilation and execution steps.
+>

-> **⚠ RunMD is not a notebook like [Jupyter](https://jupyter.org/) or [Zepplin](https://zeppelin.apache.org/), each code block is independant from the others.**
+> **⚠** RunMD is different from interactive notebooks like [Jupyter](https://jupyter.org/) or [Zepplin](https://zeppelin.apache.org/).
+Each code block is independent and executed separately.

 ## Prerequisites